carpentries-lab/metagenomics-analysis/_episodes/04-trimming-filtering.md

 |  \<outputFile2P> | Output file that contains surviving pairs from the `_2` file.|
 |  \<outputFile2U> | Output file that contains orphaned reads from the `_2` file.|

-The last thing trimmomatic expects to see is the trimming parameters:
+The last thing Trimmomatic expects to see is the trimming parameters:

 | step   | meaning |
 | ------- | ---------- |